Authorities work to find the source of racist texts sent to Black people nationwide after the election. Here’s what we know

 Students at major universities, including the University of Alabama, said they received the messages this week.

-Black honors freshman Alysa was in tears and wanted to go home after getting a message saying she had been “selected to pick cotton at the nearest plantation” and should “be prepared to be searched down,” her mother, Arleta McCall, told CNN.
+Black honors freshman Alyse McCall was in tears and wanted to go home after getting a message saying she had been “selected to pick cotton at the nearest plantation” and should “be prepared to be searched down,” her mother, Arleta McCall, told CNN.

 “It’s eerie that it’s the day after the election.
 It’s eerie that it came to my daughter’s personal phone.
 It’s eerie that it’s only going to Black students,” McCall said.
 “Her group of friends have mapped out their paths to class so they can walk together and keep each other safe.”

-Note: Correction: An earlier version of this story misspelled the first name of Alyse McCall.